thibmartin/ADA/index.md

 #### Methods:

 The first step of the project was to import the Quotebank dataset as well as the gun violence related dataset into  2 separate DataFrame for further analysis.
+The gun violence dataset was obtained from the following [website](https://www.gunviolencearchive.org/).
 The quotes have been filtered over a set of key-words that relate to gun violence, see below the list of keywords and their distribution across dataset.
 We also have filtered out incomplete and meaningless quotes, by removing quotes shorter than a certain word count threshold.
 For the gun violence dataset, we selected a subset of events based on the number of deaths.
 We choose a threshold of 8 deaths by visually analyzing the graphs.

 We needed to identify whether the person quoted is sharing a positive or negative opinion with respect to gun ownership.
 Sentimental analysis was applied to quotes to see wheter they display a positive or negative sentiment.
 Furthermore, we performed emotional analysis to see the evolution of particular emotions, namely fear, anger, sadness, agression, joy, optimism.
 There already exist numerous sentiment classification algorithms online which are available and we need to select the best ones for the purpose of the project.
 We settled on Vader and Bert.
 Finally we classified the quotes in 3 categories: positive, neutral or negative, based on their score *insert classifier decision here*.
 Later on, we decided to apply emotion analysis to observe the evolution of different emotions around gun shootings events.